 The CFP is a digital history and data analytics project, which collects, analyzes, and publicizes archival material and quantitative data on the history of Chinese industrial factories.
 We utilize digital and computational methods to process factory archives and gazetteers and construct a large-scale quantitative and spatial informatics database.
 Our goal is to deepen the understanding of China’s economic, industrial, and ecological change in the long twentieth century.
 As of August 2022, we completed the first phase of data construction and produced a database that contains information about over 4,000 factories and plants in nearly 30 industries from the late Qing to the Republican periods.
 The second phase formally started in September 2022.
-Our plan is to create new visualizations of some industrial datasets and move data collection into the Sino-Japanese war (1937-1945) and the PRC period (1949-).
+We plan to create new visualizations of some industrial datasets and move data collection into the Sino-Japanese war (1937-1945) and the PRC period (1949-).

 Since the launch of the Chinese Factory Project in 2019, we have received funding from universities and libraries in the US and China.
-On the list are Harvard-Yenching Library, Stanford East Asian Library, University of Michigan Asian Library, Association for Asian Studies (USA), Duke Kunshan Data Science Research Center, and most recently, Jiangsu Province Education Department.
+On the list are the Harvard-Yenching Library, Stanford East Asian Library, the University of Michigan Asian Library, Association for Asian Studies (USA), Duke Kunshan Data Science Research Center, and most recently, Jiangsu Province Education Department.

 Over a dozen of undergraduate and graduate students have participated in the research activities at the Chinese Factory Project.
 Currently, we are collaborating with scholars from the School of Economics at Fudan University and have formed an interdisciplinary research team to carry out the project’s second phase.

 March 2023: We will be launching an Interdisciplinary Seminar Series on the History of Development and Technology.
 Please stay tuned!